shinomakoi/magi_llm_gui/README.md

 ```
 **llama.cpp**

-llama-cpp-python is including as a backend for CPU, but you can optionally install with GPU support, e.g. ```CMAKE_ARGS="-DLLAMA_CUBLAS=on" FORCE_CMAKE=1 pip install llama-cpp-python``` for CUDA acceleration.
+llama-cpp-python is included as a backend for CPU, but you can optionally install with GPU support, e.g. ```CMAKE_ARGS="-DLLAMA_CUBLAS=on" FORCE_CMAKE=1 pip install llama-cpp-python``` for CUDA acceleration.
 See:
 https://github.com/abetlen/llama-cpp-python/#installation-with-openblas--cublas--clblast--metal